samanthavivonia/portfolio/HEADER.md

 Notice that the name of the class does not hint at any content it would be influencing, it simply describes the function that the class is used for.
 By keeping the name of the class related to its functionality rather than what it is being applied to, we can now use this class anywhere we might want to in our document.

-1. Below the CSS rule we wrote for the step above, create a new CSS rule selecting all elements with a class of `text-align-center`.
+1. Below the CSS rule-set we wrote for the step above, create a new CSS rule-set selecting all elements with a class of `text-align-center`.
 Within that rule, set the `text-align` property to have a value of `center`.
     - This is an example of a "utility class".
 Notice that the class name does not describe what element will receive this styling, but rather describes the styling applied to that class, so that the class can be applied to any element we want to use that styling on and immediately understand what that class is doing.
-1. Create a new CSS rule selecting all elements with a class of `white-text`.
+1. Create a new CSS rule-set selecting all elements with a class of `white-text`.
 Within that rule, set the `color` property to have a value of `white`.
-1. Create a new CSS rule selecting all elements with a class of `pb-50`.
+1. Create a new CSS rule-set selecting all elements with a class of `pb-50`.
 Within that rule, set the `padding-bottom` property to have a value of `50px`.
     - This is an example of a utility class designed to make use of an abbreviation to describe the property and value being set.
 Alternatively, we could make the class name something like `padding-bottom-50`, but that is getting pretty lengthy, so by using the abbreviation `pb-50`, we can provide the same information describing the class's effect in far fewer characters.

 The rest of the utility classes we will make for this section are meant to work in conjunction with the grid system, which is built using `Flexbox`.
 While the grid system provides all of the classes we will need for sizing, we will need some classes for positioning items using "flexbox" within their rows in the grid.

-1. Create a new CSS rule selecting all elements with a class of `justify-center`.
+1. Create a new CSS rule-set selecting all elements with a class of `justify-center`.
 Within that rule, set the `justify-content` property to have a value of `center`.
   - The [`justify-content`](https://www.w3schools.com/cssref/css3_pr_justify-content.asp) property controls placement of child elements in FlexBox elements along the primary axis, which is the X axis (horizontal) by default.
-1. Create a new CSS rule selecting all elements with a class of `justify-evenly`.
+1. Create a new CSS rule-set selecting all elements with a class of `justify-evenly`.
 Within that rule, set the `justify-content` property to have a value of `space-evenly`.
-1. Create a new CSS rule selecting all elements with a class of `justify-between`.
+1. Create a new CSS rule-set selecting all elements with a class of `justify-between`.
 Within that rule, set the `justify-content` property to have a value of `space-between`.
-1. Create a new CSS rule selecting all elements with a class of `align-center`.
+1. Create a new CSS rule-set selecting all elements with a class of `align-center`.
 Within that rule, set the `align-items` property to have a value of `center`.
   - The [`align-items`](https://www.w3schools.com/cssref/css3_pr_align-items.asp) property controls placement of child elements in FlexBox elements along the cross axis, which is the Y axis (vertical) by default.

 And that's it for the utility classes we will need for this section!
 There are still a couple minor classes we need to make styling for, but these will be `semantic classes` that are named for the element they will be being applied to rather than the functionality they provide.

-1. Create a new CSS rule selecting all elements with a class of `page-header`.
+1. Create a new CSS rule-set selecting all elements with a class of `page-header`.
 Within that rule, set the `background-color` property to have a value of `darkslategray`.
 This class will be applied to the container for our entire header section to give it the background color we want it to have!
-1. Create a new CSS rule selecting all elements with a class of `nav-item`.
+1. Create a new CSS rule-set selecting all elements with a class of `nav-item`.
 Within that rule, set the `text-decoration` property to have a value of `none`.
 This class will be applied to all links in our document to remove the default underline and make our link look more clean.
-1. Create a new CSS rule selecting all elements with a class of `nav-item` ___AND___ the [pseudoclass](https://www.w3schools.com/css/css_pseudo_classes.asp) `hover`.
+1. Create a new CSS rule-set selecting all elements with a class of `nav-item` ___AND___ the [pseudoclass](https://www.w3schools.com/css/css_pseudo_classes.asp) `hover`.
 Within that rule, set the `color` property to have a value of `steelblue`.
 This is a special piece of styling that will be applied by the browser when an element with the `nav-item` class is being hovered by the user, and will change the text color while it is being hovered.
 Since we changed the default color and look of our links, we need a visual indicator that the element is a link when a user interacts with it; this will serve that role.

 That is all the styling we will need to complete the header section of our document!!
 That may have felt like a lot of CSS to write for just one section, but most of the styling we just wrote was utility classes that we will be able to reuse throughout our document.
 Believe it or not, nearly half of the CSS for your entire document is now complete!
 Utility classes do require forethought and planning, but they allow us to do quite a lot with not a lot of code.
 Now that the CSS has been written for this section, let's move on to updating the HTML we wrote in the step above.

-# <div align="center">Updating HTML with CSS classes</div>
+# Updating HTML with CSS classes

 Now that we have the classes we needed to make to complete this section, let's go back and apply them to the elements in question to get that styling we were looking for!